Email best practices

 Google Analytics shows the best time to send your newsletter.

-You can also test to find the best schedule for your company's newsletter.
+You can also test to find the best cadence for your company's newsletter.
 Weekly and monthly newsletters are the most popular, but that doesn't mean you need to default to this email frequency.
-Find what works best for your business.
-For example, the recruitment or the real estate sector might go for daily emails to promote their new listings.
-Keep a close eye on your engagement metrics to understand what works best for your subscribers.

 Want to know more about how to optimize your email newsletter over time?
 Check out our Email Growth Playbook, a database of 60+ tactics to help you increase the performance of your email campaigns.